hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Handle exception during cell data printing so that user still can see and trigger explicit commands if required.

+THis was started on the Gowri/Ganesh festival weekend and now being updated/cleanedup in the Onam festival weekend.

 ## Vasudhaiva Kutumbakam (the World is One Family)